Exponential growth of colored HOMFLY-PT homology: Deformed colored homology

 \begin{rem} Theorem~\ref{thm_ss} also holds for links $\cal{L}$, although in this case an analogous proof using closed diagrams (and endomorphism categories of $\mathbf{o}^{top}$ instead of $\mathbf{o}^{cut}$) would appear to be more natural. \end{rem}

-We will need deformation spectral sequences for reduced colored Khovanov-Rozansky homology.
+We will need deformation spectral sequences for reduced colored Khovanov--Rozansky homology.

 \begin{thm} Let $\Sigma$ be an $N$-element multiset of complex numbers and $A$ a $k$-element multisubset of $\Sigma$ .
-Then there is a \emph{reduced deformation spectral sequence} satisfying the following conditions: \begin{itemize} \item the $E_0$ page is isomorphic to the reduced bi-graded Khovanov-Rozansky complex $\overline{C(\cal{K}^k)}^{\slN}$ \item the $E_1$ page is isomorphic to the reduced bi-graded Khovanov-Rozansky homology $\overline{\mathrm{KhR}}^{\slN}(\cal{K}^k) $ \item the $E_\infty$ page is isomorphic to the associated graded of the $A$-reduced $\Sigma$-deformed Khovanov-Rozansky homology, which by Theorem~\ref{thm_reduceddecomp} decomposes into a tensor product of undeformed reduced homologies of smaller color and rank:
+Then there is a \emph{reduced deformation spectral sequence} satisfying the following conditions: \begin{itemize} \item the $E_0$ page is isomorphic to the reduced bi-graded Khovanov--Rozansky complex $\overline{C(\cal{K}^k)}^{\glnn{N}}$ \item the $E_1$ page is isomorphic to the reduced bi-graded Khovanov--Rozansky homology $\overline{\mathrm{KhR}}^{\glnn{N}}(\cal{K}^k) $ \item the $E_\infty$ page is isomorphic to the associated graded of the $A$-reduced $\Sigma$-deformed Khovanov--Rozansky homology, which by Theorem~\ref{thm_reduceddecomp} decomposes into a tensor product of undeformed reduced homologies of smaller color and rank: